Growing up…

 I was enamored by the scenery.
 Indoctrinated early to the sounds and smells of the paddock, my earliest memories were hot afternoons under the trailer awning, watching my dad go around and around.
 I knew that would be me one day.
 Little did I know, that day would come quickly when my persistent begging finally landed me the opportunity to hop in a kart.
 The feeling of belongingness to the track and one-ness with the machine is something I have been chasing since that day.

 For the next few years, I hustled around in indoor karting - even setting a track lap record at San Diego’s main rental-karting attraction.
 When we moved in middle school, I entered a challenged headspace.
 I was bullied hard in key developmental years for reasons far beyond my understanding at the time.
-I became clinically depressed before my thirteenth birthday, and it’s safe to say I lost a bit of lust for life.

 But my differences disappeared when I slid down in the seat and closed the lid.
 Nothing else really got me excited like that sense of belongingness.
 It was the only place I truly felt normal; where I felt accepted.
 While a karting career was out of the picture, my parents caught on to these challenges early and I was fortunate enough to have a welcoming and supportive family throughout it all.